13mralex/c4-tuya/readme.md

 - Run Scan Devices from Actions.
 This will take 15 seconds to complete.
 - Devices should populate in Device Selector.
 - After selecting the device, the driver is ready to use.

+## Notes
+- If new devices are added, the wizard needs to run again:
+  - `python3 -m tinytuya wizard`